rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Access Control/Types of Broken Access Controls/Vertical Privilege Escalation/Platform Misconfiguration.md

 2. Change the URL in the request line to `/` and add the HTTP Header `X-Original-URL: /invalid-route`.
 If the application returns a 404 Response, it might indicate that the backend system is processing the URL from the `X-Original-Header`
 	1. If the target URL requires a parameter, change the URL in request line to `/?parameter=value`
 3. Change the value of `X-Original-Header` to the intended route target

+### Method-based Access Control Bypass
+An alternative attack relates to the HTTP method used in the request.
+The front-end controls described above restrict access based on the URL and HTTP method.
+Some websites tolerate different HTTP request methods when performing an action.
+For example, if an attacker can use the `GET` or any other method to perform actions on a restricted URL, they can bypass the implemented access control.

+In Burp Suite, we can do this by doing either of the following:
+- Change request method from `POST` to `POSTX`
+- Convert the request to `GET` method by right-clicking and selecting "Change request method"